VishakhaSahu05/DevTinder/homework.md

 -Order of routers matter a lot
--Install postman app and make a workspace/collection > test API call -Write logic to handel GET , POST , PATCH , DELETE API calls and test them on postman
+-Install postman app and make a workspace/collection > test API call -Write logic to handel GET , POST , PATCH , DELETE API calls and test them on postman -explore routing ad use of ?, + , () , * in the routes -use of regex in route /a/ , /.*fly$/
+-reading the query params in route
+-reading the dynamic routes